 You can find more information about how to keep your prints stuck to the bed in this article: http://support.typeamachines.com/hc/en-us/articles/205715759-Making-your-prints-stay-put

 I almost often default to a 2 perimeter wall thickness but that's just my personal preference.
 The main thing you want to make sure of is that your wall thickness is set to a multiple of the nozzle diameter.
 Since the Series 1 has a 0.4mm nozzle diameter, I usually set my wall thickness to 0.8mm.
 If I'm looking to strengthen a part I might set it to 1.2mm (3 perimeters).
-The only time that I have ever printed with walls thicker than 1.2mm, it's been while using ProMatte and am planning to sand and carve it a significant amount.
+It's been while using ProMatte and I'm planning to sand and carve it a significant amount.
 Wall thickness is usually something I would leave to your personal preference.
 Having 2 perimeters (vs. 3 or more) can also help reduce print time significantly.
 If I'm trying to do something decorative, I've printed with 0 wall thickness, so you just see the infill pattern in the shape of whatever object you're printing.

 When the tool head jumps from one place to another, the extruder retracts the filament slightly to prevent it from leaving strings of filament across the area it jumped from.
 If you're seeing a particularly stringy print, it can help to increase the retraction a tiny bit (I wouldn't raise it more than .2mm) but raising the retraction can also cause your nozzle to clog so be careful if when it comes to changing those settings around.
 Decreasing the retraction speed by 10mm/s or lowering the print temperature by 5C are good alternatives to messing with retraction.
 For printing PLA on the Series 1, I normally set my retraction settings to 0.4mm at 40mm/s.
 This is much less than I have seen on other printers.
 Most other printers I've worked with have all suggested retraction between 4 and 5mm.